saragrau4/maelstrom-radiation/mlproject/README.md

 export PYTHONPATH=${BASE_DIR}/preprocess:$PYTHONPATH

 ```
-### In mantik

-Set up a project in Mantik to enable the execution of your experiment.
-For a step-by-step guide, refer to the quickstart tutorial available [here](https://mantik-ai.gitlab.io/mantik/ui/quickstart.html)
+7. The results will be logged to an Experiment on the MLflow tracking server on Mantik.
+Set up a project in Mantik and create a new Experiment.
+Note its experiment Id, which will be needed in the submission command.
+For a step-by-step guide, refer to the Quickstart tutorial available [here](https://mantik-ai.gitlab.io/mantik/ui/quickstart.html).

-### In your local mlproject

-1. Set `PreRunCommand` in `unicore-config-venv.yaml` to the path of your virtual enviroment
+8. Update the `unicore-config-venv.yaml` file by specifying the `PreRunCommand` with the path to your virtual environment.

 <pre><code>   PreRunCommand:
     Command: >